SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

    > #### Please note this method of obtaining price is easily manipulated.
 Please do not use it in the production code.

 ### Skim()
+In Uniswap V2, skim() is one of the bail-out functions.

+During a trade, it is possible to overfill uint112 storage slots for reserves if enough tokens are sent to a pair, which would otherwise cause the trade to fail.
+Using skim(), a user can withdraw the difference between the pair's current balance and that of the caller if the difference exceeds zero.

+This function, however, can also be used with Price Actions.

 * To understand Uniswap V2 AMM mechanisms, you may check [Smart Contract Programmer](https://www.youtube.com/watch?v=Ar4Ik7Bov0U).